 3 that in the frequency bands 4 800-4 825 MHz and 4 835-4 950 MHz, in order to identify potentially affected administrations when applying the procedure for seeking agreement under No. 9.21 by IMT stations in relation to aircraft stations, a coordination distance from an IMT station to the border of another country equal to 300 km (for land path)/450 km (for sea path) applies;

-4 that in the frequency band 4 800-4 990 MHz, in order to identify potentially affected administrations when applying the procedure for seeking agreement under No. 9.21 by IMT stations in relation to fixed-service stations or other ground-based stations of the mobile service, a coordination distance from an IMT station to the border of another country equal to 70 km applies;
+4 that in the frequency band 4 800-4 990 MHz, in order to identify potentially affected administrations when applying the procedure for seeking agreement under No. 9.21 by IMT stations in relation to fixed-service stations or other ground-based stations of the mobile service, a coordination distance from an IMT station to the border of another country equal to 70 km applies,

-5 that the power flux-density (pfd) limits in No. 5.441B, which is subject to review at WRC-23, shall not apply to the following countries: Armenia, Brazil, Cambodia, China, Russian Federation, Kazakhstan, Lao P.D.R., Uzbekistan, South Africa, Viet Nam and Zimbabwe,

 invites the ITU Radiocommunication Sector

 1 to conduct compatibility studies in order to provide technical measures to ensure coexistence between the MSS in the frequency band 1 518-1 525 MHz and IMT in the frequency band 1 492-1 518 MHz, including guidance on the implementation of frequency arrangements for IMT deployment in the frequency band 1 427-1 518 MHz, taking into account the results of these studies;

-2 to study the technical and regulatory conditions for the protection of stations of the AMS and the maritime mobile service (MMS) located in international airspace or waters (i.e. outside national territories) and operated in the frequency band 4 800-4 990 MHz;

-3 to continue providing guidance to ensure that IMT can meet the telecommunication needs of developing countries and rural areas;
+2 to continue providing guidance to ensure that IMT can meet the telecommunication needs of developing countries and rural areas;

-4 to include the results of the studies mentioned in invites the ITU Radiocommunication Sector above in one or more ITU-R Recommendations and Reports, as appropriate,
+3 to include the results of the studies mentioned in invites the ITU Radiocommunication Sector above in one or more ITU-R Recommendations and Reports, as appropriate.

-invites the 2023 World Radiocommunication Conference

-to consider, based on the results of the studies referred to in invites the ITU Radiocommunication Sector above, possible measures to address, in the frequency band 4 800-4 990 MHz, protection of stations of the AMS and MMS located in international airspace and waters from other stations located within national territories and to review the pfd criteria in No. 5.441B.

 Reasons: To apply the new pfd criteria to all countries listed in RR No. 5.441B and to take into account that all studies have been completed.